ForestMars/Coda.to/README.md

 ## BUILD

-Codato models, such as the SEIR epidemiological model, the NLP model used for question answering (“unendlich-verstehen”), curve fitting and other are written in C/ython, so they need to be compiled for your architecture.
+Codato models, such as the SEIR epidemiological model, the NLP model used for question answering (“unendlich-verstehen”), curve fitting and others are written in C / Cython, so they need to be compiled for your architecture.

+Source files can be found in ```build/src/c```.
+Simply run the ```build.sh``` script.
+Oh, it didn't work?
+Welcome to the machine.

 Codata is designed to be fault tolerant for missing [apps](#features).
 So you should be able to run it without building anything, and everything else should just work.
 Test coverage on this is, shall we say, less than complete.